-Just as it’s recommended that women check their breasts on a monthly basis, men should also be performing a self-examination on a regular basis.
-It’s worth noting testicular tumours mainly affect men aged 20-40 and are very rare over the age of 50.
+Just as it’s recommended that women check their breasts on a monthly basis, men should also be performing a self-examination of their testicles (balls) on a regular basis.

 To perform the exam, stand nude in front of a mirror after a warm bath or shower.

 - Check for swelling: hold the penis out of the way and look at the skin of the scrotum.
 You may see bumps which seem unusual, but these are not necessarily a sign of cancer.
 Bumps can be caused by ingrown hairs, rashes or other skin-related problems

 - Roll each testicle: using your thumb and forefingers, gently roll each testicle in turn, looking and feeling for any changes.
 These include lumps, bumps or changes in shape or size

 - Check again: make sure you ‘check your chaps’ on a regular basis.
 Add a monthly reminder in your diary, phone or calendar to give you a nudge

 At the back of your testicles you may also feel a softer, bumpier tissue which feels different to the testicle it’s attached to.
 These tubes are called the epididymis and are a normal part of the male reproductive system.
 They can easily be mistaken for an unusual mass if you’re unfamiliar with them.